bibanon/bibanon/Books/Anarchist-Cookbook/Chemicals/Lab-Raid-Checklist.md

-CHECKLIST FOR RAIDS ON LABS                              by: Exodus
+_by: Exodus_

-     In the end, the serious terrorist would probably realize that if he/she wishes to make a truly useful explosive, he or she will have to steal the chemicals to make the explosive from a lab.
+In the end, the serious anarchist would probably realize that if he/she wishes to make a truly useful explosive, he or she will have to steal the chemicals to make the explosive from a lab.
 A list of such chemicals in order of priority would probably resemble the following: